Official Website of Author and Trans-Continental Walker

 This was my real journey across America.

-The line between fiction and non-fiction is a little blurry but I can say that nobody died on my walk.
+The line between fiction and non-fiction is a little blurry but I can honestly say that nobody died during my walk.

 February 2, 2019 - September 21, 2019